This classic old fashioned peach cobbler is the perfect summer time dessert!

 (Skip this step if using canned peaches).
 In a small saucepan add the sliced peaches lemon juice, and ¾ cups of sugar.
 Place over medium heat for a few minutes, stirring occasionally, just until the sugar has dissolved (we want to bring out the juices of the peaches).
 Remove from heat and set aside.

-Preheat oven to 350°F. Place the butter in the pan and place pan in the preheated oven.
+Preheat oven to 350°F. Place the butter in a 13x9 inch pan and place pan in the preheated oven.
 Once the butter has melted, remove the pan from the oven.

 In a medium sized bowl whisk the flour, 1 cup of granulated sugar, baking powder, and salt.
 Stir in the milk.
 Stir until just combined, don’t overmix.
 Pour this mixture into the 13x9 inch pan, overtop of the butter.
 Gently smooth into an even layer.